R3Conclave/conclave-samples/conclave-auction/README.md

 ### Running the client

-Run the client to submit a bid using the below command:
+Run the client to submit a bid/ process bids using the below command:

 `./gradlew runClient --args="<role-type> <enclave_constraint> <host-url> <bid-amount>"`